redis/redis-doc/topics/replication.md

 3. Nodes B and C will replicate from node A, which is empty, so they'll effectively destroy their copy of the data.

 When Redis Sentinel is used for high availability, also turning off persistence on the master, together with auto restart of the process, is dangerous.
-For example the master can restart fast enough for Sentinel to don't detect a failure, so that the failure mode described above happens.
+For example the master can restart fast enough for Sentinel to not detect a failure, so that the failure mode described above happens.

 Every time data safety is important, and replication is used with master configured without persistence, auto restart of instances should be disabled.